CiscoISE/ciscoise-terraform-automation-aws-nodes/readme.md

 4. Create a s3 bucket to store terraform backend state files.
 Refer this documentation - [How to create a s3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).

+## Terraform module structure

+To refer the detailed structure of this terraform module, check here - [Module structure](./docs/directory-structure.md)

 ## Run terraform modules

 Clone this git repo by using below this command
   ```
   git clone https://github3.cisco.com/techops-operation/ise_launch_template-terraform-aws-ec2.git
   ```
-To refer the detailed structure of cloned repository, check here - [Module structure](./docs/directory-structure.md)

 Choose one of the following options to setup ISE infra
 1. [Deploy using an existing VPC](./examples/create-ec2-with-existing-vpc/)